-During 2022-2023, 32 swimming sites were monitored including ocean beaches, ocean baths, estuarine areas in Brisbane Water, designated swimming areas in Lake Macquarie, Lake Munmorah and Tuggerah Lake and 4 coastal lagoons.
+During 2023-2024, 32 swimming sites were monitored including ocean beaches, ocean baths, estuarine areas in Brisbane Water, designated swimming areas in Lake Macquarie, Lake Munmorah and Tuggerah Lake and 4 coastal lagoons.

-See the section on How to read this report on page 47 for an explanation of the graphs, tables and Beach Suitability Grades.
 Rainfall is the major driver of pollution to recreational waters, generating stormwater runoff and triggering untreated discharges from the wastewater treatment and transport systems.
 Changes in rainfall patterns are reflected in beach water quality over time due to variation in the frequency and extent of stormwater and wastewater inputs.

-The Beach Suitability Grades for 2022-2023 are based on water quality data collected over the last 2-4 years.
+The Beach Suitability Grades for 2023-2024 are based on water quality data collected over the last 2-4 years.
 Rainfall over this period has been diverse:

-- 2019-2020: average to below average rainfall, except for isolated wet months - 2020-2021: variable rainfall with some very wet months over summer and early autumn - 2021-2022: varied rainfall, with extreme wet weather conditions over summer and early autumn, and flooding impacts - 2022-2023: varied rainfall, with some very wet months over winter and spring, including the wettest July on record.
+- 2020-2021: variable rainfall with some very wet months over summer and early autumn - 2021-2022: varied rainfall, with extreme wet weather conditions over summer and early autumn, and flooding impacts - 2022-2023: varied rainfall, with some very wet months over winter and spring, including the wettest July on record - 2023-2024: mostly average to below average rainfall, except for some isolated wet months.